 With unlimited VDI control plane capacity, SMB customers can now focus on managing their infrastructure to host their apps, desktops, and data in either their private or public clouds.
 See how simple VDI can be?
 No wonder Workspot's cloud-native VDI 2.0 is posing a huge threat to legacy solutions.

-3. Workspot offers a 60 minute demo to help SMBs figure out how VDI 2.0 can help their businesses.
+3. Workspot proves the value of our solution up front, to help SMBs understand how VDI 2.0 can help their businesses.

 SMBs have the opportunity to leverage the most advanced VDI available at a fraction of the cost of legacy VDI solutions.
 Moreover, the Workspot control plane is equally scalable whether an SMB's architecture is located in a private cloud or across several choices of public clouds.
 With this, the smallest of companies can become incredibly powerful and yet still stay nimble and adaptive to growth, expenses, and its employees' needs.
 VDI 2.0 represents the ultimate democratization of IT.

 To understand how revolutionary the concept of Workspot and its cloud-native architecture is, just take a moment to think about similar cloud-native thinking introduced by Google and Amazon.
 Now combine this idea with hyper-converged infrastructure.
 Imagine what’s possible!